 - helps the roundup cover players who want coated options without collapsing everything into one material story

-Who this may suit: players who know they want a coated electric family in the shortlist and want a different coated option from D’Addario XS.
+Who this may suit: players who know they want a coated electric family and want a different coated option from D’Addario XS.

 How To Choose Between These Families